KMBZ-FM: Programming

-On weekends, shows on money, health, law and technology are heard, some of which are paid brokered programming.
-Syndicated hosts on weekends include Kim Komando, Bill Handel and Ric Edelman.
-Most hours begin with world and national news from ABC News Radio.
+On weekends, shows on money, health, gardening, law and technology are heard, some of which are paid brokered programming.
+Syndicated programs on weekends include The Kim Komando Show, Bill Handel on the Law and Walter Sterling on Sundays.
+Most hours begin with an update from ABC News Radio.

 History

 1959-1969: KCJC

 The station first signed on the air on December 9, 1959, as KCJC.
 It was owned by Futura Music, Inc. and had studios on Rock Creek Lane in Mission, Kansas.
-The format varied from MOR (Middle of the Road) to progressive rock over time.
+The format varied from middle of the road to progressive rock over time.

 In 1967, Starr Broadcasting acquired both KCJC and KUDL (1380 AM, now KCNW) in nearby Fairway, Kansas.

 1969-2011: KUDL

 KCJC began to simulcast the Top 40 format on KUDL and switched its call sign to KUDL-FM in 1971.
 The Top 40 hits gave way briefly to a progressive rock format.
 Then in 1972, the station became Kansas City's second FM station targeting the African-American community, after KPRS-FM, and aired an R&B/soul music format.

 In 1973, KUDL switched back to a progressive rock format until 1975, when it reverted to Top 40.
 The following year, it began calling itself "Disco 98" with a disco music format.

 In 1977, KUDL switched to their long running soft rock format.
 The format lasted through the 1980s and early 1990s, although modified to a soft adult contemporary format, which would later transition to a more upbeat direction by 2000.

 In 1978, KUDL and AM 1380, which aired an all-news format, would separate, as the latter was sold to new owners.

 In 1993, Apollo Broadcasting bought KUDL and WHB from Shamrock Broadcasting.
 Apollo then sold WHB to local broadcaster Kanza, Inc., on the same day.
 In June 1995, Regent Communications bought the station, then Jacor in October 1996, and finally to Entercom in October 1997.
+These changes resulted in KUDL's top competitor, KLTH "Lite 99.7" becoming its sister station.
+In October 1997, KLTH changed formats and directed its listeners to KUDL.

 In 2003, Entercom dropped the smooth jazz format of KCIY, moving that station to country music.
-However, KUDL continued airing Smooth Jazz on Sunday mornings, 7 to 11 a.m., hosted by Taylor Scott.
-In 2010, KUDL changed its positioning slogan from "98-1 KUDL" to "Soft Rock 98-1."
+However, KUDL continued airing Smooth Jazz on Sunday mornings, 7 to 11 am, hosted by Taylor Scott.
+In 2010, KUDL changed its positioning slogan from "98-1 KUDL" to "Soft Rock 98-1".

-On November 1, 2006, KUDL switched over to the all-Christmas music, continuing through Christmas Day.
-In 2009, KUDL also was early in beginning its Christmas music, well before Thanksgiving Day.
+For many years, KUDL and rival station "Star 102" aired all-Christmas music during the holiday season.
+The stations became very competitive as to which station would begin playing Christmas music first each year.